pudly/schmopera-hugo/content/articles/childfree-opera-singers-happiness.md

 date = "2016-05-31T11:30:00+01:00"
 lastmod = "2017-04-15T19:09:00+01:00"
 publishDate = "2016-06-01T11:25:00+01:00"
-short_description = "Basically, when the work isn't going well, it can be quite devastating when it truly is the most important thing in an artist's life.
-It seems a lame excuse for moping, though, and it's easy to compound the guilt of being a \"bad artist\" with the guilt of \"not having anything else going for you\"; after all, compared to singers with \"real\" responsibilities outside of their work, a child-free singer should remember that they're among the lucky ones, right? " slug = "childfree-opera-singers-happiness" title = "Child-free opera singers &amp; happiness"
+short_description = "Basically, when the work isn&#039;t going well, it can be quite devastating when it truly is the most important thing in an artist&#039;s life.
+It seems a lame excuse for moping, though, and it&#039;s easy to compound the guilt of being a &quot;bad artist&quot; with the guilt of &quot;not having anything else going for you&quot;; after all, compared to singers with &quot;real&quot; responsibilities outside of their work, a child-free singer should remember that they&#039;re among the lucky ones, right? " slug = "childfree-opera-singers-happiness" title = "Child-free opera singers &amp; happiness"
 +++